rombue/homepage/index.md

 2023 April 3<br>
 **Remarks on the Semantics of Variables**<br>
-_Bologna-Bonn-Padova BoBoPa Work in Progress Seminar_,
+_Bologna-Bonn-Padova Work in Progress Seminar_,
 University of Bonn (online)

 2022 May 9<br>
 **On Variables and the Limits of Decision**<br>
-_Bologna-Bonn-Padova BoBoPa Work in Progress Seminar_,
+_Bologna-Bonn-Padova Work in Progress Seminar_,
 University of Bonn (online)

 2021 September 16<br>